webqit/quantum-js/README.md

 outputNode = document.createElement('span'); // [Statement 6]: Has no dependents and wouldn't move control up the scope to statements 5 and 3, as those aren't dependents
 ```

-Now, of course, this linear update model just brings us to much fewer brain cycles!
+Of course, our current linear update model just makes everything many "x" dead simple!

-> Note that, earlier, the update to `count` is an update that didn't happen in the same flow as the dependents themselves, but triggered by an external event: `setTimeout(() => count = 10, 500);`!
+> Note that, earlier, the update to `count` didn't happen as an operation in the same flow as the dependents themselves, but as an operation driven by an external event: `setTimeout(() => count = 10, 500);`!

 Armed with this simple principle of operation, you can go pretty any length without breaking a sweat!

 ## Creating Stateful Programs

 Stateful JS comes as a language-level feature and no setup or build step is required!
-You can write stateful programs at either the function level or program level.
 (Polyfill just ahead!)

+Here, you can write stateful programs at either the function level or program level.

 ### At the Function Level